Kerrigan29a/templite/README.md

         {% statement 1 inside else %}
     {% :end %}

-In templite, the colons (`:`) are used to declare begin and end of a region of code.
+In templite, the colons (`:`) are used to declare the beginning and end of a code region.

-1. If the statement ends with a colon, the next lines are indented.
+1. If the statement ends with a colon, the following lines are indented.
    Like in `if` or `for` statements.
-2. If the statement starts and ends with a colon, the current line is unindented but the next lines are indented again.
+2. If the statement starts and ends with a colon, the current line is unindented but the following lines are indented again.
    Like in `else` or `elif` statements.
 3. If the statement starts (but not ends) with a colon, the current line is unindented.
    One additional thing to note is that the text after the colon is ignored.
-   This is used to declare the end of a region of code.
+   This is used to declare the end of a code region.
    In the example above, we use `:end`, but you can use any text you want, like `:endif`, `:fi` or even `:`.

 ## Built-ins